engineyard/ey-docs/pages/using-rubinius-on-cloud.md

 2. On the Environment page, click Edit Environment.

-2. Select Passenger 3, Unicorn, or Puma for the Application Server Stack.
+2. Select Passenger 3 or Unicorn for the Application Server Stack.

-3. In the Runtime section, select Rubinius 2.0.0 (1.8) (beta).
+3. In the Runtime section, select Rubinius 2.0 (ruby-1.8.7-p352) (beta).

 4. Click Update Environment.